Mitch Miller: Conducting style, and parodies

 At his first rehearsal for television, Miller took his position in front of the chorus and began conducting in the usual choirmaster manner: arms outstretched with hands gesturing, so the singers could see his signals.
 The TV director stopped him, objecting that Miller's arms were out of the camera's range and could not be seen on the television screen.
 Miller pulled his arms closer to his body, but the director stopped him once more.
 It was not until Miller's elbows were almost touching his body, and his arms extremely restricted, that the director was satisfied.
 Miller dutifully adopted the jerky, confined style of conducting and kept it for the duration of the series.

 The rigid format of Sing Along with Mitch lent itself to parodies.
 Steve Allen once performed a pointed satire, with the comedian made up as Miller and robotically bending his arms à la Miller while conducting.
 The sketch spoofed the show's production values, including cameras panning among the vocalists, going out of control and knocking them over, then chasing Allen out of the studio and onto the roof.
 Ross Bagdasarian produced an animated spoof in a segment of The Alvin Show, with the David Seville character conducting Alvin and the Chipmunks in Miller's herky-jerky style, singing "Down in the Valley" while scrambled lyrics appeared on-screen.
 Stan Freberg, who had previously recorded "Wunnerful!
 Wunnerful!", a scathing satire of The Lawrence Welk Show, presented an equally brutal satire of the show, "Sing Along with Freeb", on his February 1962 ABC special, The Chun King Chow Mein Hour.
 Jonathan and Darlene Edwards (Paul Weston and Jo Stafford) produced an entire album (Sing Along with Jonathan and Darlene Edwards, 1962) of sing-along in the Miller style but deliberately off-key, which supposedly greatly angered Miller.
 On the cartoon series The Flintstones, Fred and Barney appeared on the "Hum Along with Herman" show (for people who do not know the words), another satire of Miller's show.
 Bigtop Records in 1963 released a record by The Dellwoods and under the aegis of Mad, titled Fink Along with Mad.

 Personal life and death

 Miller was married for 65 years to the former Frances Alexander, who died in 2000.
 They had two daughters, a son, two grandchildren and two great-grandchildren.
-His son, Mike (Mitchell) Miller Jr.(February 22, 1947), is a respected children's book illustrator who featured in several of Jack Sendak's books.
+His son, Mike (Mitchell) Miller Jr., is a respected children's book illustrator who featured in several of Jack Sendak's books.

-Miller lived in New York City for many years, where he died on July 31, 2010, after a short illness, nearly four weeks after his 99th birthday.
+Miller lived in New York City for many years, where he died from a short illness on July 31, 2010, at the age of 99.